antoinedery/azure-devops-ai-pr-review/README.md

 1. In ADO, go to **Repos → Import repository**
 2. Set source URL to `https://github.com/antoinedery/azure-devops-ai-pr-review`
 3. Give it a name (e.g. `ai-pr-review-templates`) and import
-4. In your pipeline file, reference it as an ADO repo:
+4. In your pipeline file, reference it as an ADO repo (see step 5):

 ```yaml
 resources: